Spring 2026 Student Government General Election

 Student Government Election Candidates and Debate

 Candidates competing for the President and Vice President positions debate the issues at least one week before the voting period.
-Check out the Candidates webpage for the time and location of this debate.
+Senatorial candidates will also have the opportunity to introduce themselves at the Senate Town Hall.

 Expense Reporting